Sonja Tusek, Youngstown, Ohio – Obituary

 She was preceded in death by her parents and brothers, George and Milan Grahovac.

-In Lieu of flowers contributions may be made to the Old Holy Trinity Serbian Orthodox Church , 420 N. Raccoon Rd., Austintown, Ohio 44515 .
+In lieu of flowers, contributions may be made to the Old Holy Trinity Serbian Orthodox Church , 420 N. Raccoon Road, Austintown, OH 44515 .

 Arrangements are being handled by the Vaschak-Kirila Funeral Home.